 Reinvigorating Antibiotic R&D?

-However, the need for antibiotics remains high, with drug-resistant bacteria infecting at least 2 million people and killing at least 23,000 people in the U.S. every year, according to Center for Disease Control (1).
-Antibiotic resistance is increasing, and the available antibiotic choices for combating these bacteria are dwindling.
-Since resistance will always develop with antibiotics, new antibiotics will continually be needed.
+However, the need for new antibiotics remains high, with drug-resistant bacteria infecting at least 2 million people and killing at least 23,000 people in the U.S. every year, according to the Centers for Disease Control and Prevention (CDC) [1].
+Antibiotic resistance is increasing, and the available antibiotic choices for combating these pathogens are dwindling.
+Since resistance will always develop with antibiotics, novel antibiotics will continually be needed.
 The more we use them, the less effective they become because bacteria have more opportunities to develop resistance.
-We need to replenish our pipeline now.
+We need to replenish our antibiotic pipeline now.

 “Antibiotic resistance is growing and we are running out of treatment options.
 If we leave it to market forces alone, the new antibiotics we most urgently need are not going to be developed in time,”